A vibrant scholarly community

-In recent decades, Social Studies of Science & Technology, Science and Technology Studies, and Science, Technology, and Society have been among the fastest growing “disciplines” within the international community of social scientists.
+In recent decades, STS (known variously as Social Studies of Science & Technology, Science and Technology Studies, and Science, Technology, and Society) has been among the fastest growing “disciplines” within the international community of social scientists.
 Beginning in Britain at Edinburgh and Sussex, STS moved rapidly to Australia at Deakin University and University of Wollongong, and then during the late sixties to universities in the United States.

 At present, about thirty US institutions have autonomous graduate programs in STS; these include significant programs at MIT, Cornell, Stanford, UCSD, Virginia Polytechnic, Minnesota, Iowa, RPI, and the Pennsylvania State University.
 Many more Public Policy programs have a substantial STS track, e.g., the Kennedy School or Syracuse.